Get notified of page updates

 Cancer risk associated with an inherited mutation

-If you have tested positive for a mutation, we recommend that you consult with a genetics expert who can assess your personal and family history of cancer and can help you determine the best risk management plan.
+If you have tested positive for a mutation, we recommend that you consult with a genetics expert who can assess your personal and family history of cancer and can help you decide on a plan to manage your risk.
+Note that when we use the term "men" and "women" we are referring to the sex you were assigned at birth.

 People with a mutation are at increased risk for many cancers.
 The following are the risks for the most common cancers in people with Li-Fraumeni syndrome: